Accredited Investor Opportunities

 Going Beyond Passive Investing

-Many are content with a “lazy,” automated portfolio.
-However, some investors are seeking a way to go beyond the publicly available stocks and bonds.
+Some are content with a “lazy,” automated portfolio.
+However, other investors are seeking a way to go beyond the publicly available stocks and bonds.
 These investors crave more diversification and are willing to take greater financial risks in pursuit of higher returns.

 This article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

-If you want to go beyond public stock and bond exchanges there’s a way to gain access to diverse, private investment opportunities and to become an accredited investor.
-To find out if you qualify and to learn about some niche investment opportunities, read on!
+If you want to go beyond the public stock and bond exchanges, you can gain access to diverse, private investment opportunities open to accredited and non-accredited investors as well.
+Read on to learn about various niche investment opportunities and to find out if you qualify for the accredited investor opportunities and !

 What are Accredited Investors?

-Accredited investors are individuals who have more investment opportunities than your average investor.
+Accredited investors are have more investment opportunities than your average investor.

-What gives accredited investors this special designation is a combination of two key features: their perceived knowledge about riskier transactions, and their net worth and/or income.
+What gives accredited investors this special designation is a combination of two key features: their perceived knowledge about riskier investment transactions and their net worth, income, or both.

-The reason that these wealthier investors “qualify” for certain investments is because they can afford to lose money, without destroying their entire finances.
-Also, these wealthier individuals are expected to be able to understand the risks involved in private placements, startups, and crowdfunding offers.
+These wealthier investors “qualify” for certain investments because they can afford to lose money without destroying all their finances.
+Also, these wealthier individuals are expected to be able to understand the risks involved in private placements, startups and crowdfunding offers.

 Accredited Investor Qualifications